The Partridge Family: Premise

-In the pilot episode, a group of musical siblings in the fictional city of San Pueblo, California, (said to be "40 miles from Napa County" in episode 24, "A Partridge By Any Other Name") convinces their widowed mother, bank teller Shirley Partridge, to help them out by singing as they record a pop song in their garage.
-Through the efforts of the precocious and streetsmart 10-year-old Danny, they find a manager, Reuben Kincaid, who helps make the song a Top 40 hit.
+In the pilot episode, a group of musical siblings in the fictional city of San Pueblo, California (said to be "40 miles from Napa County" in episode 24, "A Partridge By Any Other Name"), convinces their widowed mother, bank teller Shirley Partridge, to help them out by singing as they record a pop song in their garage.
+Through the efforts of the precocious and street-smart 10-year-old Danny, they find a manager, Reuben Kincaid, who helps make the song a Top 40 hit.
 After more persuading, Shirley agrees that the family can go on tour.
 They acquire an old school bus, a 1957 Chevrolet Series 6800 Superior, for touring, paint it with Mondrian-inspired patterns, and head to Las Vegas, Nevada, for their first live gig at Caesars Palace.

 Subsequent episodes usually show the band performing in various venues or in their garage.
 The shows often contrast suburban life with the adventures of a show-business family on the road.
 After the first season, more of the show's action takes place in the family's hometown than on tour.